hannahchan/QuickStarts/Notes/Python.md

 2. Discover and download Python packages
 3. Manage Python virtual environments

 The official distribution is CPython which can be downloaded from <https://www.python.org>.
+Another popular distribution is [Anaconda](https://www.anaconda.com/).
 This guide will only cover the official distribution.

 ## Interpreters